History of GCU

 - Provide grant writing and research opportunities for faculty and students

 - Invest in educational infrastructure

-- Allow the university to continue offering tuition at levels that make private higher education affordable to all Americans despite socio-economic class
+- Allow the university to continue offering tuition at levels that make private higher education affordable for our students

 - Provide employment and career growth opportunities for faculty and staff